BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 </p>

 <p>
-Hampton is one of the towns on that coastline.
+Hampton, New Hampshire is one of the towns on that coastline.
-Both places I lived were right off a road that ran alongside the ocean.
+Both places I lived in Hampton were right off a road that ran alongside the ocean.
 The road is named Ocean Boulevard.
 </p>